Winterberry is a beautiful and versatile shrub that has many uses in nature, in your landscape, and even inside your home.

 *Ilex Veticillata ‘Winter Gold’- If you’re looking for a little variation in berry color then this variety is a good choice.
 It’s pinkish to orange berry color is a nice change from the standard red.
 General height for a mature shrub is 5′-8′.

 Winterberry is not prone to many problems.
 On occasion powdery mildew or leaf spot can occur.
 Also since Winterberry prefers acidic soil if planted in soil that is too basic it could suffer from chlorosis.
+If you’re trying to figure out what’s wrong with your Winterberry Shrub then check out this link: What’s wrong with my plant?

 Is Winterberry Toxic?